 Bots start out quite dumb – and we knew that a beta version was definitely in order before launching the chatbot company-wide!

-Testing is not an option, it’s an integral part of bot development.
+Testing is not an option, it's a necessary and integral part of bot development.
 No one can predict all the use cases and edge cases, since a lot of the control formerly granted by forms and structured data is gone.
 From my perspective, the more guidance we can give, the better.
 Our chatbot was intended for deployment within a mobile app channel in the first release, so canned responses in the form of buttons (rather than typing) also made sense.

 Learning is a big part of the process – looking at analytics and the feedback received from the beta users gave us insights into what subjects mattered and where the bot failed to give good answers.
 How and when to integrate feedback was a flow we worked on, the goal being to have an integrated feedback mechanism without annoying the users!

 Training is where the new world differs from the old one.
-We used to train users and aimed at making applications as intuitive as possible; now we train the bot, making it “more intelligent” to learn frequent patterns and recognize user intents.
-Bots actually learn from conversations using artificial intelligence, and “bot training and monitoring” is carried out jointly by bot developers and UX specialists.
-Analytics and user feedback have to be monitored constantly while conversation flows, tone of voice, and content need to be adjusted accordingly.
+We used to train users and aimed at making applications as intuitive as possible; now we train the bot, making it "more intelligent" to learn frequent patterns and recognize user intents.
+Bots actually learn from conversations using artificial intelligence, and "bot training and monitoring" is carried out jointly by bot developers and UX specialists.
+Analytics and user feedback have to be monitored constantly, while conversation flows, tone of voice, and content need to be adjusted accordingly.

 A famous example of AI gone very wrong happened to Microsoft's twitter chatbot Tay in 2016, who turned into a racist, misogynistic bot within 24 hours by simply mimicking insults and nasty comments it received.
 Maybe teaching Tay the right values in the first place would have been a good idea?